 Warning: When an SQL statement requires the access method to build or scan an index, the database server passes the support function names in the relative order in which you name them in the CREATE OPCLASS statement.
 List support functions in the correct order for the access method to retrieve and execute support tasks.
-For more information, refer to "Using FastPath" on page 3-27 and the description of accessor functions mi_key_opclass_nsupt() and mi_key_opclass_supt() in Chapter 5, "Descriptor Function Reference."
+For more information, refer to "Using FastPath" on page 3-22 and the description of accessor functions mi_key_opclass_nsupt() and mi_key_opclass_supt() in Chapter 5, "Descriptor Function Reference," on page 5-1.